gatsbyjs/gatsby/docs/reference/release-notes/v2.29/index.md

 ## Query on Demand

 Starting with v2.29, 10% of our users are automatically opt-in to this feature.
 We've first shipped this feature behind a flag in [v2.27](../v2.27/index.md#experimental-queries-on-demand) and feel confident now that more people can try it out.
-Opt-in users will receive a notice in their terminal about that opt-in in addition to a hint on how to turn it off (in case it disturbs your workflow).
+Opt-in users will receive a notice in their terminal about that opt-in behavior and a hint on how to turn it off (in case it disturbs your workflow).
 As a recap of what Query on Demand will improve:

 > Gatsby will run queries for pages as they're requested by a browser.
 Think of it like lazily loading the data your pages need, when they need it!
 This avoids having to wait for slower queries (like image processing) if you're editing an unrelated part of a site.
 What this means for you: faster local development experience, up to 2x faster in many cases!